-(2) The Organisers will collect personal data about entrants (and the entrant’s parent/guardian where applicable) at the time of registration, and as otherwise provided in order to administer the Competition and/or all associated activities.
+(2) The Owners will collect personal data about entrants (and the entrant’s parent/guardian where applicable) at the time of registration, and as otherwise provided in order to administer the Competition and/or all associated activities.

-(3) If an entrant (or the entrant’s parent or guardian where applicable) elects on entering the Competition to give a donation to the Natural History Museum and Gift Aids their payment, their personal data will be passed on to HM Revenue and Customs for the purposes of claiming Gift Aid.
-This personal data may be stored by HM Revenue and Customs for the purposes of financial auditing.
+(3) If an entrant (or the entrant’s parent or guardian where applicable) elects on entering the Competition to give a donation to the Natural History Museum and Gift Aids their payment, their personal data will be passed on to HM Revenue & Customs for the purposes of claiming Gift Aid.
+This personal data may be stored by HM Revenue & Customs for the purposes of financial auditing.